apache/arrow/docs/source/index.rst

          :color: primary
          :expand:

-         To the Specifications and protocols
+         To the Specifications and Protocols

    .. grid-item-card:: Development
       :class-card: contrib-card